Back to Meross Guides

 Accept Surge Protector Did Its Job

-Surge protectors are designed to sacrifice themselves to save your devices.
+Surge protectors are designed to sacrifice themselves to save the plugs.
 If your connected devices survived but the strip died it worked correctly.
 Replace the strip and consider adding whole-home surge protection at your electrical panel.

 Quick Solutions